wp-plugins/wp-fb-autoconnect/readme.txt

 2. Type in a name (i.e. the name of your blog).
 This is what Facebook will show on the login popup.
 3. Facebook may now require you to verify your account before continuing (see [here](https://developers.facebook.com/blog/post/386/) for more information).
 4. Once your app has been created, fill in your "Site URL" under "Select how your app integrates with Facebook -&gt; Website".
 Note: http://example.com/ and http://www.example.com/ are *not* the same.
+5. Make sure "Sandbox Mode" is disabled, and click "Save Changes."
-5. Click "Save Changes," and note the App ID and Secret (you'll need them in a minute).
+6. Note the App ID and Secret (you'll need them in a minute).

 Then you can install the plugin: